 The State became an engine of patronage for Afrikaner employment.
-The secret society, the Afrikaner Broederbond, coordinated the Party's programme, ensuring that Afrikaner nationalist interests and policies attained ascendancy throughout civil society.
+The Afrikaner Broederbond co-ordinated the Party's programme, ensuring that Afrikaner nationalist interests and policies attained ascendancy throughout civil society.

-In 1961, the NP Government under Prime Minister HF Verwoerd declared South Africa a republic, after winning a whites-only referendum on the issue.
-It also withdrew from the British Commonwealth, and a figurehead president replaced the Queen (represented locally by the Governor-General) as Head of State
+In 1961, the NP government under Prime Minister HF Verwoerd declared South Africa a republic, after winning a whites-only referendum on the issue.
+A new currency, the Rand, new flag, anthem and coat of arms were formally introduced.
+South Africa also withdrew from the British Commonwealth, and a figurehead president replaced the Queen (represented locally by the Governor-General) as Head of State.